Vettabase/awesome-innovative-databases/README.md

 ### TidesDB

-TidesDB is an ACID-compliant key-value storage engine with a plugin for MariaDB - TideSQL in which derives from TidesDB."
+TidesDB is an ACID-compliant key-value storage engine with a plugin for MariaDB, TideSQL.

 TidesDB uses an LSM-tree (log-structured merge-tree) architecture.
 New data is written into an in-memory structure called a memtable, which is periodically flushed to disk as WAL files that can be used for data recovery.
 This write-ahead pattern makes writes particularly fast, though we have to accept that the most recently inserted data might be lost in case of a crash.
 Data is organised in column families.
 A column family has its own namespace, memtable, WAL, and data files.

-TidesDB implements transactions using MVCC.
-Instead of locking rows during a transaction, MVCC keeps multiple versions of the same key.
+Instead of locking rows during a transaction, TidesDB keeps multiple versions of the same key.
 When a transaction reads a key, it always sees the last version that was committed before the transaction started.
-This makes reads and writes consistent, without requiring any locks.
+When two transactions try to modify the same logical row, one of them will obtain an error on commit.

 * [Website](https://tidesdb.com/)
 * [Documentation / Blog](https://tidesdb.com/getting-started/what-is-tidesdb/)